Major News for Past NOPEC Electricity Customers and Present Natural Gas Customers

 Also, let me repeat that you should definitely ignore those Visa Card and “green/renewable” electricity offers in the mail.
 They’re a rip off!
 Read the terms and conditions on the back of the offer sheet and you’ll see what we mean.

 Finally, when in doubt, always call Ted with questions.
 440-526-2606.

-The opinions expressed in this advisory are solely those of Ted Lux and are not endorsed by the Mayor or City Council of the City of Brecksville.
+The opinions expressed are those of Ted Lux and do not necessarily reflect those of Mayor Hruby or City Council.